absurdhero/minnie/doc/design.md

 ## Motivation

-All languages have a style of programming in mind.
-A philosophy of programming happiness.
-This language is no different in that it attempts to take the best ideas of our time and carefully tie them together into a whole that delights its users.
+All languages have a style of programming in mind -- a philosophy of programming happiness.
+This language is no different in that it attempts to take the best ideas of its time and carefully tie them together into a whole that delights its users.

 Programmers make conscious decisions about language choice based on a number of